Dragon Ball Sparking Zero: All About The Budokai Tenkaichi 4 Game

 Little is known about the new Budokai Tenkaichi at the time of writing.
 All we know is that a new game in the cult classic series is in development over at Bandai Namco right now and that Goku, one of the most powerful anime characters, will be able to transform into his Super Saiyan form.

 This means that Dragon Ball Super is being thrown into the Budokai Tenkaichi mix.
-We should see new playable characters, stages, and transformations from the series in the new Tenkaichi.
+We should also see new playable characters, stages and transformations from the series in the new Tenkaichi.

 The series is popular for its deep cuts and faithful recreations of characters obscure and well-known, flashy special moves, and the ability to transform on the fly.
 Fingers crossed the new game has over 100 playable characters and throws some real unknowns into the roster.